 Yes, it’s that time of year when our loved ones are bombarding us requests for our wish lists.
 Since a cure for cancer and world peace are still sadly, a ways off, I’ve decided to share my list of my favourite gifts for writers.
 As much as I love journals and my typewriter-shaped picture frame, there are some gifts that I have found far more useful and exciting over my years as a writer.
 So, whether you’re a writer looking for ideas for your own wish list or someone trying to figure out what t buy a writer and stumbled on this post after Googling “best gifts for writers”, here are my top 12 picks for the best gifts for writers this holiday season.

-1. The Gift of Warm Coffee/Tea/Bourbon – A Mug Warmer – This is my all-time favourite gift and one that has yet to be topped!
+1. The Gift of Warm Coffee/Tea/Bourbon – A Mug Warmer – This mug warmer is still my all-time favourite gift and one that has yet to be topped!
 Any writer who enjoys a hot cuppa’ anything will love this inexpensive, but oh so useful gift.
 They cost between $9 and $12, are easily found at Wal-Mart and other department and book stores, and online.
-You can get ones that plug into a regular outlet or a USB port.
+This one’s electric, but you can get USB mug warmers, too.